talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

 ## getWebhookActivationLogs

-> \TalonOne\Client\Model\InlineResponse20024 getWebhookActivationLogs($pageSize, $skip, $sort, $integrationRequestUuid, $webhookId, $applicationId, $campaignId, $createdBefore, $createdAfter)
+> \TalonOne\Client\Model\InlineResponse20028 getWebhookActivationLogs($pageSize, $skip, $sort, $integrationRequestUuid, $webhookId, $applicationId, $campaignId, $createdBefore, $createdAfter)

 List webhook activation log entries

-Webhook activation log entries would be created as soon as an integration request triggered an effect with a webhook
+Webhook activation log entries would be created as soon as an integration request triggered an effect with a webhook.

 ### Example